Arizona Court Records

 - The name of the prosecuting agency (if charges were filed).

-The court may dismiss a petition for sealing or expungement of an arrest record if the person fails to provide enough details.
-If that occurs, they may be required to file a new petition with further information about the arrest records.
-An individual may petition the court to seal their arrest records if dismissed without charges or after they complete all the terms and conditions of their penalty (including paying all fees, fines, and restitution ordered by the court).
+The court may dismiss a petition for sealing or expungement if the petitioner fails to provide enough details.
+Under these circumstances, the individual may have to file a new petition with more information about the arrest records.
+An individual may petition the court to seal arrest records:

 How Do I Find Recent Arrests in Arizona?

-To find recent arrests in Arizona within a county or city, inquirers may contact the County sheriff or police department where the arrest occurred.
-These law enforcement agencies often publish arrest logs outlining recent arrests within their judicial district.
-For example, the Apache County Sheriff's Office publishes weekly and monthly arrest logs and mugshots.
+To find recent arrest records within an Arizona county or city, contact the County sheriff or police department where the arrest occurred.
+Law enforcement agencies often publish arrest logs of recent arrests within their judicial district.
+For example, the Apache County Sheriff's Office publishes weekly and monthly arrest details.

 Are Arizona Arrest Records Free?

-Yes.
 Anyone can access Arizona arrest records for free through the local law enforcement agency that handled the arrest.
-Requesters may utilize the website tools, send mail, or visit in person to view records of interest.
-However, anyone requesting an official copy of an arrest record will be required to pay a nominal fee to cover the document's reproduction cost.
+Requesters may utilize custodian agencies' website tools, send mail, or visit appropriate agency offices to view records of interest.
+However, access to official copies of arrest records may involve nominal fees to cover applicable costs.